 Online shopping has steadily taken ever larger chunks of change out of the Christmas marketing kitty over the last couple of decades.
 This year is sure to prove even bigger, with social shopping and augmented reality maturing into valuable digital marketing channels.
+Here are some Christmas marketing strategies to fit them into your digital holiday season campaigns.

 Years of market research tells us that there are two major forces driving buying decisions; market effects, and brand desire.